ggnoRe235/starter-academic/content/project/privacy-preserving-cloud-image-retrival-system/index.md

   **Further improvements:**

-  * It is inevitable that the features of nodes will become more fuzzy during the tree generation process, and it will even getting worse if there are more categories of images involved, so that using tags during the tree generation process may achieve higher accuracy and it can also simplify the retrieval process.
+  * It is inevitable that the features of nodes will become more fuzzy during the tree generation process, and it will get worse if there are more categories of images involved, so that using tags during the tree generation process may achieve higher accuracy and it can also simplify the retrieval process.
 draft: false
 featured: false
 tags: